tdw33/wexler-fullstack-task/README.md

 - Provide endpoints to upload images and retrieve the list of uploaded images.
 - Handle both large and small image files efficiently.

-## Repositories
+## Repo structure

-### Frontend Repository

-The frontend part of the task is hosted in the ui subfolder.
+- The frontend part of the task is hosted in the ui subfolder.

-### Backend Repository

-The backend part of the task is hosted in api subfolder.
+- The backend part of the task is hosted in api subfolder.

 ## Getting Started